Rent (musical): Concept and genesis

 The show premiered as planned and quickly gained popularity fueled by enthusiastic reviews and the recent death of its composer.
 It proved extremely successful during its off-Broadway run, selling out all its shows at the 150-seat New York Theatre Workshop.
 Due to such overwhelming popularity and a need for a larger theater, Rent moved to Broadway's then-under-renovation Nederlander Theatre on 41st Street and opened on April 29, 1996.

 Sources and inspiration

 Larson's inspiration for Rent's content came from several different sources.
-Many of the characters and plot elements had been heavily inspired by Giacomo Puccini's opera La Bohème, the world premiere of which was in 1896, a century before Rent's premiere.
-La Bohème was also about the lives of young struggling artists.
-Tuberculosis was rife Puccini's opera, replaced by HIV/AIDS in Rent, its modern-day counterpart; 1800s Paris is replaced by New York's East Village in the late 1980s or early 1990s.
-The names and identities of Rent's characters had also been inspired by the names and stories of Puccini's original characters.
-However, they are not all perfect adaptations of their predecessors.
+Many of the characters and plot elements are drawn directly from Giacomo Puccini's opera La Bohème, the world premiere of which was in 1896, a century before Rent's premiere.
+La Bohème was also about the lives of poor young artists.
+Tuberculosis, the plague of Puccini's opera, is replaced by HIV/AIDS in Rent; 1800s Paris is replaced by New York's East Village in the late 1980s or early 1990s.
+The names and identities of Rent's characters also heavily reflect Puccini's original characters, though they are not all direct adaptations.
 For example, Joanne in Rent represents the character of Alcindoro in Bohème, but is also partially based on Marcello.
-Joanne was the only character whose predecessor in La Bohème was a different sex.
+Also, Joanne is the only Rent character whose predecessor in La Bohème is a different sex.